nrc/r4cppp/hello-world.md

 You don't need the `return` keyword in Rust, if the last expression in a function body (or any other block, we'll see more of this later) is not finished with a semicolon, then it is the return value.
-So `foo` will return "world".
+So, in the above example, `getRecipient` will return "world".
 The `return` keyword still exists so we can do early returns.
 You can replace `"world"` with `return "world";` and it will have the same effect.